mui/mui-x/docs/data/date-pickers/getting-started/getting-started.md

 {{"demo": "BasicDateCalendar.js", "hideToolbar": true, "bg": "inline"}}

-:::success
+:::info
-Each _Picker_ is the combination of one _Field_ and one or several _Calendar / Clock_ components.
+Each _Picker_ is a combination of one _Field_ and one or several _Calendar / Clock_ components.
 For example, the `DatePicker` is the combination of the `DateField` and the `DateCalendar`.

 The _Calendar / Clock_ components are rendered inside a _Popover_ on desktop and inside a _Modal_ on mobile.